Mr-Som3a/desktop-tutorial/README.md

 ### 4 - clone server repository
   - By running the command "git clone https://github.com/musabobada/CRUD-App.git"
   - make sure it is in seperate directory and run the server [see README file]
-### 5 make Both server and react are running and open the browser
+### 5 make sure both server and react are running and open the browser
-Open [http://localhost:3000](http://localhost:3000) to view react app Open [http://localhost:5000](http://localhost:5000) to view server site [optional]
+Open [http://localhost:3000](http://localhost:3000) to view react app

+Open [http://localhost:5000](http://localhost:5000) to view server site [optional]